-Most people think of life insurance in terms of the financial benefits it provides after you’re gone but many don’t realize that you may be able to use it to your advantage sooner than that.
-Certain types of life insurance policies can also be used to generate additional streams of income for the person who takes them out.
-This can come in handy when you’re ready to retire.
-If you’re interested in supplementing your retirement savings, here’s a look at how permanent insurance products can help to fill the gap.
+Most people think of life insurance in terms of the financial benefits it provides to relatives when you die.
+But many don’t realize that you can often use it to your advantage even sooner.
+Some people end up using certain types of life insurance policies to generate additional streams of income for the person who takes them out.
+This can come in handy especially as retirement looms nearer.
+Here’s a look at how permanent insurance products can act as supplemental income.

 Building Cash Value With Whole Life